aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/managing-comments-in-a-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingComments-AddingComments.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingComments-AddingComments.cs" >}}

 **Comments** collection in the **Worksheet** object provides an overloaded **Add** method.
 Developers can use any overloaded version of **Add** method according to their specific needs.